minimo6caracteres/tyron/community/leadContributors.md

 # LEAD CONTRIBUTORS
-Those committed to the project and that want tyron to achieve its purpose for the public good.
+Those committed to the project and that want Tyron to achieve its purpose for the public good.
-Lead contributors could receive payment for their time contributing to tyron.
+Lead contributors could receive payment for their time contributing to Tyron.

-Anyone that contributes to tyron could become a lead contributor - no matter your background or technical expertise but your actions and contributions.
+Anyone that contributes to Tyron could become a lead contributor - no matter your background or technical expertise but your actions and contributions.

 **Recap**:
 - **Product**: Open-source eCommerce app for peer-to-peer private transactions where the user owns their data.